Nissan Fuga: Marketing

 When the Fuga was first introduced for sale October 14, 2004 the advertising campaign used a musical work in the fugue style.
 The work is titled "Vortex", composed and arranged by Akihiko Matsumoto, and was specially commissioned for Nissan.
 The music was played in three movements by a full orchestra for 7 minutes and 42 seconds, and a recording was given to dealers in Japan as a promotional DVD-CD gift for customers called "Fuga The Movie and Premium Soundtrack", free of charge.

 The DVD and CD package was not available for private sale, with the DVD providing a gallery of images, and descriptions of key technologies such as how the adaptive cruise control functions, various safety technologies like the Blind Spot camera, which is a camera installed on the passenger side side view mirror displaying a view of the curb on the in-dash monitor, and a movie with the Fuga on a mountain road, using the "Vortex" soundtrack.
 The DVD is recorded in Dolby 5.1 surround sound.

 Second generation (Y51; 2009)

-The second generation Nissan Fuga, introduced as the Infiniti M, was previewed at the 2009 Pebble Beach Concours d'Elegance.
-The new Fuga debuted at the 2009 Tokyo Motor Show.
-The production version went on sale across Japan starting on December 21, 2009.
+The second generation Nissan Fuga, was previewed at the 2009 Pebble Beach Concours d'Elegance as the Infiniti M.

+The second-generation Fuga debuted at the 2009 Tokyo Motor Show.
+The production version went on sale across Japan starting on 21 December 2009.
 It is sold in overseas markets under the Infiniti nameplate as the third-generation M (M37/M56/35h/30d).
 The second generation Fuga's body design (styled by Hideo Komuro in 2007), took on a more organic look. and was a resurrection of a 1960s and 1970s appearance called "coke bottle styling" that was used on the 1970s Nissan Cedric and Nissan Gloria.